All Episodes

 Not that they would have me.

-All right, so oh there was one instance.
+So, oh, bye, there was one instance.

-So let me go back to the border deal.
+So, let me go back to the border deal.

 It's a horrible bill.